dapplets/dapplet-docs/docs/ex05-wallet.md

 },
 ```

-We don't need to make a request to get account ID working with NEAR wallet.
+We don't need to make a request to get an account ID when working with a NEAR wallet.
 It's already available in the connected wallet.

 There are methods of [NEAR-API-JS](https://docs.near.org/docs/api/javascript-library) library in the **INearWallet**.

-In the example we will use [`wallet.sendMoney()`](https://docs.near.org/docs/api/naj-quick-reference#send-tokens) method.
+In the example we will use the [`wallet.sendMoney()`](https://docs.near.org/docs/api/naj-quick-reference#send-tokens) method.
 It receives two parameters:

 * `receiverId` — NEAR account receiving Ⓝ;
 * `amount` — Amount to send in yoctoⓃ;

 and returns `Promise<FinalExecutionOutcome>`.

-To convert the transfer amount to yoctoⓃ we use [bn.js](https://github.com/indutny/bn.js) library and [parseNearAmount()](https://near.github.io/near-api-js/modules/utils_format.html#parsenearamount) method
+To convert the transfer amount to yoctoⓃ we use [bn.js](https://github.com/indutny/bn.js) library and the [parseNearAmount()](https://near.github.io/near-api-js/modules/utils_format.html#parsenearamount) method
 from utils/format module of NEAR-API-JS library.

 Let's add the library.